nnolan/terratest-repo-example/README.md

 ## Purpose of the module

-## Working examples of the module
+## Working examples of the module - This is needed because configuration designer sucks

-### This would ideally include all required and optional variable inputs
+#### This would ideally include all required and optional variable inputs
 ```
 module "ec2" {